NicoHood/IRLremote/README.md

 New lightweight IR library with different, smarter implementation.

-The idea is: minimal implementation with maximal recognition.
-The trick behind this is to only recognize one protocol at the same time (by default) but with maximum error correction.
-It is still possible to add more than one protocol but if you add too many it will slow down and not work anymore because the signals are decoded while receiving them.

-On top of that the first possible hit is recognized as valid.
-You might get wrong values if you use >1 protocol and the protocol timings + checksum are very similar.
-This is because of maximum recognition and error correction.
-Its by design this way.

 This library is way more efficient than the "standard" IR library from Ken Shirriff and should be a replacement of the library (sorry for that ;D).

 **The main improvements are:**
 * Faster decoding (on the fly)
-* Huge Ram improvements (13 bytes to decode NEC)
+* Huge Ram improvements (13 bytes ram to decode NEC)
-* Huge Flash improvements (less than 1kb flash to decode)
+* Huge Flash improvements (less than 1kb flash to decode NEC)
 * Very accurate even when pointing in different directions
 * Maximum error correction
 * Uses pin interrupt function
 * No timer is needed
 * Receiving and sending possible
 * IDE 1.5.7 compatible
+* Easy to use

 **Supported Protocols**
 * NEC